top of page

 When choosing your safari destination, consider what's most important to you in terms of your experience.
 For example, do you really want to witness the Great Migration, or would you rather travel when there are fewer crowds?
 Do you want to see specific wildlife (e.g., gorillas) or is the Big 5 enough for you?
 Do you want more than just safari - the culture and landscapes of Cape Town, the power of Victoria Falls, or a relaxing beach vacation after your safari?
 In addition, think about how many stops you're willing to make.
 Plan on at least 2-3, but some itineraries require more than others.

-The infographic below outlines the key highlights of safari destinations in both Southern Africa and East Africa.
+The graphic below outlines the key highlights of safari destinations in both Southern Africa and East Africa.

 Southern Africa Safari Destinations